edgelesssys/constellation/docs/docs/workflows/storage.md

 The default storage class is responsible for all persistent volume claims that don't explicitly request `storageClassName`.
 Constellation creates a storage class with encryption enabled and sets this as the default class.
-In case you wish to change this, follow the steps below:
+In case you wish to change it, follow the steps below:

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">